-White Florida woman accused in fatal shooting of Black neighbor charged with manslaughter
+White Florida woman charged with manslaughter in shooting of Black neighbor

 “As deplorable as the defendant’s actions were in this case, there is insufficient evidence to prove this specific and required element of second-degree murder,” Gladson said in a statement.

-Emails seeking comment were sent to Amanda Sizemore, Lorincz’s attorney from the public defender’s office, and attorney Ben Crump, who is representing Owens’ family.
+Amanda Sizemore, Lorincz’s attorney from the public defender’s office, said she had no comment at this time.
+An email seeking comment was sent to attorney Ben Crump, who is representing Owens’ family.

 Owens was killed June 2 in Ocala, about 83 miles (133 kilometers) north of Orlando.